Bimodule KMS Symmetric Quantum Markov Semigroups and Gradient Flows

 \section{Introduction}

 The quantum Markov semigroup \cite{Lin76, Fri78, FriVer82} is a fundamental tool in quantum statistical mechanics for modeling open quantum systems.
 In this framework, an open system interacts with a heat bath in thermal equilibrium, which is mathematically represented by an equilibrium state.
 Owing to the noncommutative nature of the setting, the symmetries of the heat flow with respect to the equilibrium state are considerably more intricate than in the classical case.
-Two fundamental examples of such symmetries are the Gelfand–Naimark–Segal (GNS) symmetry \cite{Wirth2022a, wirth2022b} and the Kubo–Martin–Schwinger (KMS) symmetry \cite{FagReb15, FagUma08, FagUma10, KFGV77, VerWir23}.
+Two fundamental examples of such symmetries are the Gelfand–Naimark–Segal (GNS) symmetry \cite{Wirth2022a, wirth2022b} and the Kubo–Martin–Schwinger (KMS) symmetry \cite{FagReb15, FagUma08, FagUma10, KFGV77, AmorimCarlen21, VerWir23}.
 In \cite{VerWir23}, Vernooij and Wirth show that the generator of uniformly continuous KMS-symmetric quantum Markov semigroups is the square of a derivation with values in a Hilbert bimodule.

-Recently, Zhao and the third author \cite{WuZha25} systematically investigated bimodule quantum Markov semigroups associated with finite quantum symmetries \cite{Jon83, Jon85}, which gives a different perspective to study quantum Markov semigroups.
+Recently, Zhao and the third author \cite{WuZha25} systematically investigated bimodule quantum Markov semigroups associated with finite quantum symmetries \cite{Jon83, Jon85}, which provides a novel perspective on the study of quantum Markov semigroups.
 They introduced the notions of bimodule GNS symmetry, and bimodule KMS symmetry for bimodule quantum channels and bimodule quantum semigroups.
 It is worth noting that the structures of bimodule GNS symmetry are significantly richer than their classical counterparts.
 Moreover, the corresponding gradient flow and its consequences were also established in \cite{WuZha25}.
 The main difficulty in formulating the gradient flow for bimodule KMS symmetry lies in the noncommutative nature of the underlying duality.

-In this paper, we introduce a directional matrices for the bimodule KMS symmetric quantum Markov semigroups.
+In this paper, we introduce directional matrices for the bimodule KMS symmetric quantum Markov semigroups.
 This matrix characterizes the angle between symmetric Laplacian and the bimodule modular operator.
 By using this directional matrix, we write the Laplacian for bimodule KMS symmetric quantum Markov semigroups in terms of divergence and gradient.
 Consequently, we set up the gradient flow.
 Under the intertwining property of the bimodule KMS symmetric quantum Markov semigroups, we obtain the bimodule logarithmic Sobolev inequality and bimodule Talagrand inequality for bimodule KMS symmetric quantum semigroups.